major33-cyops/cybersecurity-investigations-portfolio/README.md

 ---

+## 🧠 SOC Perspective
+This portfolio demonstrates hands-on experience in detecting, analyzing, and responding to cybersecurity threats using structured workflows aligned with real-world Security Operations Center (SOC) practices.

+---

 ## 🎓 Internship Experience

 Some projects in this portfolio were developed during a cybersecurity internship and demonstrate applied skills in: